Cooperx521/PyramidDrop/README.md

 ## 👨‍💻 Todo

-- [x] Release the PDrop evaluation code of llava1.5
+- [x] Release the PDrop evaluation and training code of llava1.5
-- [ ] Release the PDrop training code of llava1.5
-- [ ] Release the PDrop evaluation code of llava-next
-- [ ] Release the PDrop training code of llava-next
+- [ ] Release the PDrop evaluation and training code of llava-next
 - [ ] Release the checkpoints

 ## 🔧 Install